1 dead, 8 injured after driver hits pedestrians in Berlin | Law-Order

 - Germany

-A person drove a car into pedestrians in a popular Berlin shopping district on Wednesday, killing at at least one person and injuring eight others, rescue services said.
+A man drove a car into pedestrians in a popular Berlin shopping district on Wednesday, killing at at least one person and injuring at least eight others, rescue services said.

-Berlin fire service spokesman Stefan Salzwedel, who provided the casualty figures to The Associated Press, wasn't immediately able to provide further information on the victims.
+The man drove into people on a street corner at around 10.30 am before getting the car back on the road and then crashing into a shop window around a block further on, police spokesman Thilo Cablitz said.

-Berlin police spokesman Martin Dams said the crash happened near the Kurfuerstendamm shopping boulevard in the west of the German capital.
+Five people sustained life-threatening injuries and another three were seriously injured, fire service spokesman Adrian Wenzel told n-tv television.
+Police said more than a dozen people were injured.

 Large numbers of rescue vehicles and first responders were at the scene.